robertohuertasm/rust-a-gentle-introduction/README.md

 # rust-a-gentle-introduction

-Talk for BcnRust Meetup and other conferences
+Talk for BcnRust Meetup and other conferences.